webqit/oohtml/README.md

 Here are some performance-specific notes for this polyfill:

-+ By default, the Contract Functions compiler (44.31 KB min+compressed | 157KB min) is excluded from the polyfill build and fetched separately on demand - on the first encounter with a Contract Script.
++ By default, the Reflex Functions compiler (44.31 KB min+compressed | 157KB min) is excluded from the polyfill build and fetched separately on demand - on the first encounter with a Reflex Script.
 This is loaded into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and all compilations are able to happen off the main thread!
 This ensures near-zero cost to your application loading and runtime performance!

-    Note that this lazy-loading approach means that all Contract Scripts will behave "async" just like module scripts; i.e. scripts are defered until the compiler has been loaded.
+    Note that this lazy-loading approach means that all Reflex Scripts will behave "async" just like module scripts; i.e. scripts are defered until the compiler has been loaded.
 In other words, the following two scripts will have the same timing semantics:

     ```html
-    <script contract></script>
+    <script reflex></script>
-    <script type="module" contract></script>
+    <script type="module" reflex></script>
     ```

-    This isn't necessarily bad unless there is a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), in which case the Contract Functions compiler will need to be explicitly and synchronously loaded ahead of any encounter with classic Contract Scripts:
+    This isn't necessarily bad unless there is a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), in which case the Reflex Functions compiler will need to be explicitly and synchronously loaded ahead of any encounter with classic Reflex Scripts:

     ```html
     <head>
-      <script src="https://unpkg.com/@webqit/contract/dist/compiler.js"></script> <!-- Must come before the polyfil -->
+      <script src="https://unpkg.com/@webqit/reflex-functions/dist/compiler.js"></script> <!-- Must come before the polyfil -->
       <script src="https://unpkg.com/@webqit/oohtml/dist/main.js"></script>
     </head>
     ```

 + Whether loaded lazily or eagerly, the compiler also factors in additional optimizations.
-For example, identical scripts are handled only first time, and only ever have once Contract Function instance!
+For example, identical scripts are handled only first time, and only ever have once Reflex Function instance!

 Here are other notes: